pramnora/API/README.md

 ## cURL

-If you are using Windows; then, run a MS DOS prompt; and, type in...
+If you are using Windows OS/Operating System; then, run a MS DOS/Microsoft Disk Operating System prompt...

+Combination keypress:
+[WinPictureIconKey] + [R]
+...opens a RUN dialog box...; and, now, type in:

+> CMD

+...and, click [OK]
+...this should open up a 'new' MS DOS prompt window...ready for typing further commands into.

+Into the MS DOS prompt window type in...

 > curl - V